Data on consumer complaints

 - Organisations that do not have a specific data collection IT system in place are invited to use the European Consumer Registration System IT Tool.
 The IT Tool is provided free of charge to complaint bodies that are willing to adopt the methodology and to provide data to the Commission.
 This software contains a standardised form for reporting complaints.

 - Organisations with existing data collection IT systems are invited to apply the harmonised methodology to their local IT systems and to adapt them accordingly.
 To this end, the Commission has developed technical specifications to facilitate the adaptation of the systems and the transfer of data to the Commission according to the harmonised methodology.
 The Commission is providing technical support including onsite hands-on sessions for interested organisations.
-Calls for proposals for funding complaints data transfer are published by the Commission to this end.

 Further details are available on the collaborative workspace portal for partners of the CIRCABC Consumer Complaints Expert Group.